justmarkup/bugspencer.com/edge.md

 ## Status page

-The [status page](https://status.modern.ie/) gives an overview of the implementation status of web platform features in Internet Explorer.
+The [status page](https://status.modern.ie/) gives an overview of the implementation status of web platform features in Edge.